 Keywords still hold value but must be used correctly.
 Many SEO professionals don’t bother putting keywords in the Meta information as Google doesn’t look at them anymore.
 See the video below for Google’s Matt Cutt’s reasoning on why keywords in meta information are more or less ignored by the search engine now:

-However, keywords do still have their place for use with site content, including blogs, images and video and PPC/Adwords.
+However, keywords do still have their place for use with site content, including blogs, images, videos, and PPC/Adwords.
 These days, it’s better practice to use similar words throughout a piece of writing as well as the main keyword.
 Key phrases are also good practice and should be used.
 It’s also important that these are used in Titles and sub-headers as well as throughout the text.

 For example: Keyword = SEO software

-This should be used a couple of times in the text, in the headline and a similar phrase in a sub header.
+This should be used a couple of times in the text, in the headline, and in a similar phrase in a subheader.
 Throughout the piece, related words and phrases can be used for context, such as:

 - SEO analysis software